exakat/php-dictionary/dictionary/format.ini.rst

 Format is a set of rules to structure a piece of text, and make it parsable by a specific engine.
 A piece of text may be in the format: then, it is usable as a command for another technology.

 Formats have various shapes.
-Exemple of formats:
+Here are some examples of formats:

 + `SQL` Structure Query Language: `SELECT column FROM table`
 + Date and time (human): `2020-01-01`